djacura/AGame/README.md

 Then the customer clicks on the Complete Order button to complete their order or Adjust cart button to go back to the cart.

-- Complete Order - Sends the card informtion to [Stripe](https://stripe.com/)
+- Complete Order - Sends the card information to [Stripe](https://stripe.com/)

 ## Checkout Success

-This page is where the user will come if the checkout was a success and does not error.
+This page is where the user will come to if the checkout was a success and does not error.

-This is layed out with Two shadow blocks one on the left and right both hold all your order details.
+This is laid out with Two shadow blocks one on the left and right both hold all your order details.

 ### Left block contains: